neurodata/neurodata.io/content/about/agreements.md

 ### Jovo specific responsibilities

-I am responsible for providing the financial, computational, space, and other resources appropriate for your position, potentially including salary, benefits,  computing costs, conference fees, travel expenses, publication fees, a desk, a laptop, monitors, etc.  Crucially, expenses never impact your salary or benefits.
+- I am responsible for providing the financial, computational, space, and other resources appropriate for your position, potentially including salary, benefits,  computing costs, conference fees, travel expenses, publication fees, a desk, a laptop, monitors, etc.  Crucially, expenses never impact your salary or benefits.
+- I am rensponsible for devoting at least 1 hour per week in person with each PhD student, except for weeks that I am traveling, or when the week is short due to academic calendar days off, or in the case of a disease/family emergency.
+These meetings will always be in person unless Jovo is not in person for some other commitment to family.

 ## Other